‘Days Of Our Lives’ Spoilers: Chad & Abby Make A Huge Decision

 — Days of our Lives (@nbcdays) February 19, 2019

 Meanwhile, JJ Deveraux (Casey Moss) will urge his father, Jack Deveraux (Matthew Ashford), to keep quiet about Haley’s secret.
-As many Days of our Lives viewers will remember, Haley confided in JJ by telling him that she is in the United States illegally.
+As many Days of Our Lives viewers will remember, Haley confided in JJ by telling him that she is in the United States illegally.
 She also revealed that she is D.A.
 Melinda Trask’s younger sister.

 JJ later told his father the big secret, which Jack is now being urged to make public by Eve Donovan (Kassie DePaiva).
 Eve wants Jack to spill the beans about Haley in order to boot Trask out of the running for mayor of Salem, leaving an empty slot so that Jack can run against Abe Carver (James Reynolds) and possibly win the coveted position.